-A report of sex discrimination or sex-based harassment can be made to the persons below in person (during business hours) or by mail, telephone, or by email using the contact information below at any time, including during non-business hours:
+A report of sex discrimination can be made to the persons below in person (during business hours) or by mail, telephone, or by email using the contact information below at any time, including during non-business hours.
+A report of sex discrimination can also be made by completing the online reporting form at [INCLUDE LINK TO ONLINE REPORTING FORM, IF APPLICABLE].